Earth and Environment

 An overview of the interaction of minerals with electromagnetic radiation from gamma rays to microwaves.
 Particular emphasis is placed on visible, infrared, Raman, and Mössbauer spectroscopies as applied to mineralogical problems such as phase identification, chemical analysis, site populations, and origin of color and pleochroism.
 Given in alternate years; not offered 2023-24.

 Lectures, readings, seminars, and/or laboratory studies in igneous or metamorphic petrology, paragenesis, and petrogenesis.
 The course may cover experimental, computational, or analytical methods.
 Format and content are flexible according to the needs of the students.
 Given in alternate years; not offered 2023-24.

 The course deals with advanced topics in radiogenic isotope geochemistry and builds on Ge 140 b, addressing unconventional applications of radioisotopes as well as treating several conventional radiogenic systems in more detail.
 Topics to be covered will be guided by class interests.
 Given in alternate years; offered 2023-24.

 Stable Isotopes Seminar

 The course deals with advanced topics in stable isotope geochemistry and builds on Ge 140.
 The course will explore in depth the theory and applications of a subject in stable isotope geochemistry, selected by consensus of the enrolled students at or before the beginning of term.
 Example subjects could include: stable isotope thermometry; paleoclimate studies; paleoaltimetry; the early solar system; terrestrial weathering; photochemistry; or biosynthetic fractionations.
 The class will read and discuss classic papers in that subject area, supplemented with instructor lectures and broader background reading.
 All participants will lead discussions of papers and present one lecture on a relevant subject.
-Given in alternate years; not offered 2022-23.
+Given in alternate years; offered 2023-24.

 Non-traditional Isotopes Seminar